in

 Tags:

-Gen Z wants people to stop using the thumbs-up emoji as they think it comes across as 'passive aggressive'.
+Gen Z wants people to stop using the thumbs-up emoji as they think it comes across as rude and 'passive-aggressive.'

 Credit: Alamy

-Gen Z wants people to stop using the thumbs-up emoji as they think it comes across as ‘passive aggressive’.
+Gen Z wants people to stop using the thumbs-up emoji as they think it comes across as rude and ‘passive-aggressive.’

-They wrote: “I started an ‘adult’ job where we use Microsoft Teams to connect with each other for work.
+“I started an ‘adult’ job where we use Microsoft Teams to connect with each other for work,” the person explained.

 “Currently, there are only a few emojis you can use to react to a message (unless of course, you respond, and can use any emoji).